sonic-pi-net/sonic-pi/BUILD-LINUX.md

 * These build instructions assume you're running under a Debian-based Linux.
 You may need to modify the package names and other aspects to match your specific Linux distribution.
-* The following is a rough list of Debian packages that are needed that can serve as a starting position: `build-essential libssl-dev git ruby-dev elixir erlang-dev qttools5-dev qttools5-dev-tools libqt5svg5-dev supercollider-server sc3-plugins-server alsa-utils jackd2 libjack-jackd2-0 pulseaudio-module-jack librtmidi-dev cmake ninja-build elixir`

 ## 1. Installing Dependencies